 - “There may be a problem.”
 In this stage your loved one has noticed that taking a drug or drinking may be a problem so they start making changes to their behavior, like switching to wine from hard liquor or only doing cocaine on weekends.

 - “I’ve got to stop this.”
 The third stage is when they get that resolve and commit to stopping.
-Now they’re having periods of abstinence, perhaps even long periods, with maybe the rare and ever briefer relapse, along with an emotional commitment to living a sober life.
+Now they’re having periods of abstinence.
+Perhaps they have even long periods, with maybe the rare and ever briefer relapse.
+They may also show an emotional commitment to living a sober life.
 As the relapses get shorter, abstinence gets longer, and finally there is abstinence without relapse.

 The bad news is that some people will get to Stage 3 and resolve to stop, only to give up and go back to using with abandon or to ineffective efforts at controlling their use as described in Stage 2.
 This is what makes drug and alcohol problems so confounding and infuriating.